You have mail. Read it very closely.

 Typographic Conventions

-This table describes the typographic conventions used in this book.
+This table shows various typographic conventions used throughout the text.

 Meaning | Examples |